Real Estate Tax Relief and Assistance Program for Elderly and Disabled Persons

 Verification of Income and Assets

-All applicants must attach copies of documents to support income, e.g., Social Security statements (SSA1109), Railroad Retirement or Pension statements (1109R), wages (W-2), interest (1109Int) and dividend (1109Div) income, divorce agreements, leases, and year-end financial statements, etc. Applicants required to file a Federal Income Tax Returns must provide a copy of the tax returns (with all attachments) by April 20, 2018.
+All applicants must attach copies of documents to support income, e.g., Social Security statements (SSA-1099), Railroad Retirement (RRB-1099), pension statements (1009-R), wages (W-2), interest income (1099-INT), dividend income (1099-DIV), divorce agreements, leases, and year-end financial statements, etc. Applicants required to file a Federal Income Tax Returns must provide a copy of the tax returns (with all attachments).

 Filing an Application

-Any resident wishing to receive an application by mail should contact one of the following offices:
+Any resident wishing to receive an application by mail should contact: